 Study design: The approach used in this article uses a literature review approach.

 Results: Every implementation of a new policy, of course, will have a positive and negative impact.
 Regardless of the impact of the implementation of the new tax rate, the value-added tax is quite effective as a source of state revenue due to the collection system on the objects of consumption of final goods or services.
-How-ever, due to its short-term nature, the value-added tax is less effective when used as the main instrument for economic recovery.
+However, due to its short-term nature, the value-added tax is less effective when used as the main instrument for economic recovery.

 Conclusion: Economic recovery requires other instruments and cooperation from various lines and policies prioritising the community because most economic activities are in the community line.